 Tracey specialises in international trade law.

-Tracey teaches International Trade Regulation and International Investment Law on a part-time basis in the Faculty of Law at the University of Otago.
+She has authored and edited a number of books and articles in the field and teaches International Trade Regulation and International Investment Law on a part-time basis in the Faculty of Law at the University of Otago.

 - advised businesses on the implications of sanctions on countries including Iran, North Korea, South Sudan and Venezuela

 - advised domestic and overseas clients on various New Zealand regulatory settings

 - advised on a successful Customs Appeal Authority to overturn a ruling denying preferential tariffs under the New Zealand Korea FTA

 - advised on tariff classification for a New Zealand exporter for entry into the United States

 - advised on an application for a Customs tariff concession under section 8 of the Tariff Act

 - advised an industry association in discussions with the Government related to international trade policy settings

 - worked with a number of Pacific Island governments to assist them to ratify and implement PACER Plus